ChrisMcD0nagh/Leveraging-Gradient-Information-to-Optimise-Supervised-Learning-Model-Prediction-and-Complexity/README.md

 <br />

 ### 8D problem
+[generate_data_8D.ipynb](Toy%20problems/8D/generate_data_8D.ipynb) generates data from the 8D process presented in Section 4.1.1 which is saved in [8d_data](Toy%20problems8D/8d_data).

 [8D_surrogate_AccTest_nTrain2500_EXAMPLE.ipynb](Toy%20problems/8D/8D_surrogate_AccTest_nTrain2500_EXAMPLE.ipynb) contains the code used to train and evaluate  model accuracy.
-THe 8D model is used in addition to the 2D and 4D models to support the delta-min metric discussed in Section 4.1
+The 8D model is used in addition to the 2D and 4D models to support the delta-min metric discussed in Section 4.1.

 ## Tuning model complexity
 ### Determining complexity upper bound